jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 Redis, Memcached, ehcache.
 AWS Elasticache
 ### Content Delivery Networks

+when a user visits a website, a CDN server closest to the user will deliver static content.
-Distribute read data geographically (css, images, js, html...), can even apply to ML model execution.
+CDN distributes read data geographically (css, images, js, html...), can even apply to ML model execution.

 Load balancers and caching technologies such as Redis can also be parts of low-latency designs, but are not specifically for the problem of global traffic.

+CDNs are run by third-party providers, and you are charged for data transfers in and out of the CDN.

 ## Resiliency